Ron MacKinley: Early life

 Born in Charlottetown, MacKinley is the son of John McKinley and Mildred Sellar.
 He was raised on the family farm in the rural community of North River which was amalgamated into the town of Cornwall in 1996.
 Before running for office, MacKinley worked as a farmer in North River.
 Apart from owning and operating his farm, he co-owns MacKinley Brothers beef farm with his mother and his son.
-He is married to Anne Clarkin, and has three children, and two grandchildren.
+He was married to Anne Clarkin on 2 August 1969 and remained married until her death in 2026.
+He and Clarkin had three children and five grandchildren.

 MacKinley has served as vice-chair of the Elliot River CIC; as a director of the P.E.I.
 Federation of Agriculture and of the P.E.I.
 Farm Centre.
 In addition to this, he is a former member of the Canadian Horticultural Council Labour Board and Uniform Legislation Board, as well as a former Queens County Chair for the P.E.I.
 Potato Producers' Association.